Step-by-Step IndexedDB Version Upgrade Migration

 Production-Ready Implementation

-The following async wrapper handles quota checks, explicit transaction aborts, and version verification.
+The following async wrapper handles quota checks, explicit transaction aborts, version verification, and the blocked event.

 /**